MerosCrypto/Meros/docs/RPC/Personal.md

 `data` creates and publishes a Data using the Wallet on the node.

 Arguments:
+- `account` (int; optional):  The account to send from.
+Defaults to 0.
-- `hex`  (bool):   Optional; defaults to false.
-When true, data is treated as bytes.
-Else, as text.
+- `hex`     (bool; optional): Defaults to false.
+When true, data is treated as bytes, instead of as text.
 - `data`    (string):         Must be at least 1 byte and at most 256 bytes.

 The result is a string of the hash.

 ### `getUTXOs`

-`getUTXOs` replies with every UTXO known to this Wallet.
+`getUTXOs` replies with every UTXO known to the specified account.
 If you only want the UTXOs for a specific address, use `transactions_getUTXOs`.

+Arguments:
+- `account` (int; optional): Defaults to 0.

 The result is an array of objects, each as follows:
 - `address` (string)